Conair Corporation: History

 Founded in 1959 in a garage in Queens, New York, Conair started out by selling hair rollers and then hair dryers.
 It continued to expand, and became a public company in 1972, but then went private again after a leveraged buyout in 1985.
 It was owned by the co-founder and chairman Leandro Rizzuto until his death in 2017.

 Conair is one of the largest producers of hair care appliances, ranging from hair dryers and styling irons to its innovative hair curlers, Curl Secret and Miracurl Stylers.
 In 1995, BaByliss was acquired by the Conair Corporation.
-The BaByliss brand was created by the hairstylists René Lelièvre and Roger Lemoine, working in Paris in the early 1960's.
+The BaByliss brand was created by the hairstylists René Lelièvre and Roger Lemoine, working in Paris in the early 1960s.
 Lelièvre innovated on the early curling tong, and marketed his products for professional hair stylists.

 The company also manufactures a wide range of home kitchen appliances under its brands Cuisinart and Waring.

-In 2002 Rizzuto pleaded guilty to tax evasion associated with his tenure as Chief Executive Officer of Conair, and was sentenced to a prison term of 20 to 37 months.
+In 2002 Rizzuto pleaded guilty to tax evasion associated with his tenure as chief executive officer of Conair, and was sentenced to a prison term of 20 to 37 months.

 Conair acquired Cuisinart in 1989, Waring Products in 1998, and bag manufacturer Allegro in 2007.
 Pollenex was acquired after Jarden acquired Holmes in 2005, and it was rebranded as Conair Home in 2013.

 In 2019, Transom Capital Group announced it has acquired Conair Corporation's professional liquids division, which will be renamed to Beauty Quest Group.